 £25/day + VAT

 We work on a '4 day week', meaning you can hire for seven consecutive days and it'll only cost four days' hire.
 Weekends count as only one day too!

+Please note that the cut off time for bookings is 10:30am the day before delivery is expected, so all relevant paperwork must be completed before then.
 Be sure to check out our How To Hire page for more information.

 Take your timelapse to the next level